 Lastly, your personal injury claim will also require a clear idea of what you can recover from the at-fault party’s insurance company.
 This is sometimes referred to as damages or compensation, but it is primarily the amount of money your case is worth.
 Compensation in Wyoming can include the medical costs of your injuries, lost wages while you are out of work recovering, future paychecks if you have to leave your job due to your injuries, emotional trauma, pain and suffering, and loss of enjoyment.

 There is no official cap on most personal injury claims in Wyoming, however, the majority of your case will be based on the amount of money you lost in the accident.
 This is often based on your medical expenses and the money you lost while out of work – which can add up drastically in serious accidents.

-To successfully pursue a personal injury claim in Sheridan County, you will need the legal aid of a law firm that knows Wyoming’s court systems and insurance policies.
+To successfully pursue a personal injury claim in Sheridan County, you will need the legal assistance of a law firm that knows Wyoming’s court systems and insurance policies.
 At Steven Titus & Associates, P.C., our Sheridan County personal injury attorneys have a wealth of experience and knowledge to draw upon to assist our clients.
 We can review your case in a free consultation and, if we take you on as a client, aggressively pursue compensation.
 We will handle the leg work of collecting evidence, speaking to experts, and negotiating with insurance companies while you focus on recovering.
 Call us at (307) 257-7800 to secure sound legal advice after an accident in Sheridan County.